cortexlabs/cortex/docs/deployments/parallelism.md

 * `max_batch_size`: The maximum number of requests to aggregate before running inference.
 This is an instrument for controlling throughput.
 The maximum size can be achieved if `batch_interval` is long enough to collect `max_batch_size` requests.

-* `batch_interval`: The maximum amount of time to spend waiting for additional requests before running inference on a request.
+* `batch_interval`: The maximum amount of time to spend waiting for additional requests before running inference on the batch of requests.
 If fewer than `max_batch_size` requests are received after waiting the full `batch_interval`, then inference will run on the requests that have been received.
 This is an instrument for controlling latency.

 In order to use server-side batching, the model's graph must be built such that batches can be accepted as input/output.
 The following is an example of how the input `x` and the output `y` of the graph could be shaped to be compatible with server-side batching: